sathomas/STEM/CONTRIBUTING.md

 ### CSS

-To expedite the prototype development, the project currently uses [Bootstrap](http://getbootstrap.com) with custom overrides as its CSS framework.
-This approach is very much temporary, however.
-We expect to move to a leaner and better organized CSS framework very soon.
+To expedite the prototype development, the project currently uses a single CSS file.
+We're in the process of swapping it out for a more modular and maintainable approach based on [LESS](http://lesscss.org).

 ### JavaScript